steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
 ```

 Now we have a module to represent the business concept, it is time to *Move data to the newly created Module*.
-In order to convert the `BookStore` into a data structure add a `defstruct` statement containing the Keyword List with one key, `:books`, mapping to an empty List.
+In order to convert the `BookStore` into a data structure add a `defstruct` statement containing the Keyword List with one key, `:books`, with a value of an empty List.

 ```
 defmodule BookStore do